-Appeals can be made against various decisions of the local planning authority and the Secretary of State, but should you appeal or is there a more appropriate solution?
+Appeals can be made against various decisions of a local planning authority and the Secretary of State.
+But should you appeal, or is there a more appropriate solution?

-The procedures described cover the majority of appeals with which surveyors are concerned, but excludes, for example, nationally significant infrastructure projects.
+The procedures described in this section cover the majority of appeals with which practitioners are concerned, but exclude, for example, nationally significant infrastructure projects.

-Information on enforcement appeals is contained in a separate section: Planning enforcement and is not repeated here.
+Information on enforcement of appeals is contained in a separate section: Planning enforcement.